kide-vm/kide/lib/register/README.md

 - Frame (local and tmp variables)
 - NewMessage ( to build the next message sent)

 These are pretty much the first four registers.
 When the code goes from virtual to register, we use register instructions to replace virtual ones.

 Eg: A Virtual::Set can move data around inside those objects.
-And since in Arm this can not be done in one instruciton, we use two, one to move to an unused register and then into the destination.
+And since in Arm this can not be done in one instruction, we use two, one to move to an unused register and then into the destination.
 And then we need some fiddling of bits to shift the type info.

 Another simple example is a Call.
 A simple case of a Class function call resolves the class object, and with the method name the function to be found at compile-time.
 And so this results in a Register::Call, which is an Arm  instruction.

 A C call
 ---------

 Ok, there are no c calls.
 But syscalls are very similar.
 This is not at all as simple as the nice Class call described  above.

 For syscall in Arm (linux) you have to load registers 0-x (depending on call), load R7 with the syscall number and then  issue the software interupt instruction.
 If you get back something back, it's in R0.

 In short, lots of shuffling.
 And to make it fit with our four object architecture, we need the Message to hold the data for the call and Sys (module) to be self.
 And then the actual functions do the shuffle, saving the data and restoring it.
 And setting type information according to kernel documentation (as there is no runtime info)